-The primary endpoint is change in HbA{1c} from baseline to week 26.
+The primary endpoint is change in HbA1c from baseline to week 26.

-The 'treatment policy' estimand, will be estimated based on the Full Analysis Set (FAS) using all HbA{1c} measurements obtained at the week 26 visit, especially including measurements from subjects discontinuing their randomised treatment or initiating bolus insulin treatment for more than 2 weeks.
-Missing HbA{1c} at the week 26 visit (regardless of treatment completion status) will be imputed from trial participants, who have discontinued their randomised treatment or initiated bolus insulin treatment for more than 2 weeks prior to the week 26 visit and have a measurement at the week 26 visit in the following way:
+The 'treatment policy' estimand, will be estimated based on the full analysis set using all HbA1c measurements obtained at the week 26 visit, especially including measurements from subjects discontinuing their randomised treatment or initiating treatment with bolus insulin for more than 2 weeks.
+Missing HbA1c values at the week 26 visit (regardless of treatment completion status) will be imputed from trial participants, who have discontinued their randomised treatment or initiated treatment with bolus insulin for more than 2 weeks prior to the week 26 visit and have a measurement at the week 26 visit in the following way:

-- First, one thousand (1000) copies of the dataset will be generated for HbA{1c}. - Second, for subjects who discontinued their randomised treatment or initiated bolus insulin treatment for more than 2 weeks at any time prior to the week 26 visit and have an HbA{1c} measurement at the week 26 visit, the change in HbA{1c} from last available planned on-treatment without initiation of more than 2 weeks bolus insulin treatment (LAOT-WOB) value to the week 26 visit will be analysed for each dataset copy using an analysis of covariance (ANCOVA) model with randomised treatment as fixed factor and LAOT-WOB value and the time point (study day) of this assessment as covariates.
-The estimated parameters, and their variances, from the model will be used to impute missing HbA{1c} values for the change from LAOT-WOB to the week 26 visit and subsequently the missing HbA{1c} value at the week 26 visit.

-- For each of the complete data sets, the primary endpoint will be analysed using an ANCOVA model with region, SU or glinide use (yes/no), and randomised treatment as fixed factors, and baseline HbA{1c} as a covariate.
-The estimates and standard deviations for the 1000 data sets will be pooled to one estimate and associated standard deviation using Rubin's rule.18
+- First, one thousand (1000) copies of the dataset will be generated for HbA1c. - Second, for subjects who discontinued their randomised treatment or initiated treatment with bolus insulin for more than 2 weeks at any time prior to the week 26 visit and have an HbA1c measurement at the week 26 visit, the change in HbA1c from last available planned on-treatment without initiation of treatment with bolus insulin for more than 2 weeks (LAOT-WOB) value to the week 26 visit will be analysed for each dataset copy using an analysis of covariance (ANCOVA) model with randomised treatment as fixed factor and LAOT-WOB value and the time point (study day) of this assessment as covariates.
+The estimated parameters, and their variances, from the model will be used to impute missing HbA1c values for the change from LAOT-WOB to the week 26 visit and subsequently the missing HbA1c value at the week 26 visit. - For each of the complete data sets, the primary endpoint will be analysed using an ANCOVA model with region and randomised treatment as fixed factors, and baseline HbA1c as a covariate.
+The estimates and SDs for the 1000 data sets will be pooled to one estimate and associated SD using Rubin's rule.

-This analysis has the underlying assumption that subjects with missing data behave similarly as subjects that discontinue randomised treatment or initiate bolus insulin treatment for more than 2 weeks.
+This analysis has the underlying assumption that subjects with missing data behave similarly as subjects that discontinue randomised treatment or initiate treatment with bolus insulin for more than 2 weeks.

 If non-inferiority is confirmed, i.e. if the 95% CI is strictly below 0.3%, then the primary endpoint will further be tested for superiority.
-Superiority for change in HbA{1c} will be considered confirmed if the 95% CI is strictly below zero.
+Superiority for change in HbA1c will be considered confirmed if the 95% CI is strictly below zero.